pytorch/ao/README.md

 note: Int8 dynamic quantization works best on compute bound models like [SAM](https://github.com/pytorch-labs/segment-anything-fast) whereas Llama with batchsize=1 tends to be memory bound, thus the rather low performance.

+For int4 we make heavy use of [tinygemm](https://github.com/pytorch/ao/blob/cb3bd8c674f2123af232a0231b5e38ddafa756a8/torchao/dtypes/aqt.py#L526) of `torch.ops.aten._weight_int4pack_mm` to bitpack into a layout optimized for tensor cores

 And a quick crash course on inference quantization to help parse the above table.
 Int4 quantization is an ambiguous term because there's the dtype in which a layer is represented and then the dtype in which the computation is done.
 For example, if you're using Weight-Only (wo) int4 quantization that means that the layer will be upcasted to a larger dtype like fp16 so an int4 matrix multiplication is defined as `F.linear(input, weight.to(input.dtype))` whereas if it's possible to perform the computation using the smaller dtype directly pending support by a hardware vendor then that means you can perform `F.linear(input, weight)` directly and this is what we refer to as Dynamic-Quantization (dq).
 Naive quantization algorithms are also notoriously sensitive to outliers so we also typically set a group size that applies a scale factor per group of 64 elements in the case of `int4wo64`.